A Shared Experience

 If You Can’t Find It, Create It

 When I couldn’t find the support and resources I needed, I decided to create it myself.
-Women of color need a place where we can be heard and be in community with other women who share our experiences.
-We need tools and resources that cater to our unique needs and helps to facilitate our emotional healing and sense of belonging.
+Programs and tools need to be simple and practical.
+They should be tailored to meet our unique needs and based on scientifically-proven techniques and stratgies.

 “We should be thriving but too often we get stuck in the habit of surviving our circumstances.”